 - It costs 99 cents to send from your bank account to the recipient’s bank account (and takes potentially several business days).

 - It costs $11 to send from your bank account if your recipient will pick up cash in zero to four business days.

 - It costs substantially more if you want the recipient to be able to pick up the funds instantly.

 If you send using the Western Union app or by calling customer service, the fees are similar to online fees.
 Sending to other countries can be more or less expensive.

 You also might have to pay fees to your bank or credit card issuer.
 If you use a credit card, the transaction will be treated as a “cash advance,” which means you’ll pay a fee and interest at a higher rate, without any grace period.
 If you use a debit card, you can avoid those costs.

 Other Ways to Send Money

-There are numerous ways to send money to somebody else, and you might save money or make things easier for everybody by using a different service.
+Western Union is great, but it’s not always your best option.
+There are numerous ways to send money, and you might save money or make things easier for everybody by using a different service.